Aiiyuu/TerraAlpha/README.md

 ---

-## 🌿 When you want to add something new to the game
+## Step 2: 🌿 When you want to add something new to the game

 You need to create a new branch: